faizalmy/bigquery-ai-hackathon/docs/project_writeup.md

 ## Solution Architecture

-The Legal Document Intelligence Platform implements a sophisticated dual-track architecture that combines the power of BigQuery's Generative AI and Vector Search capabilities to create a comprehensive legal document processing solution.
+The Legal Document Intelligence Platform implements a sophisticated dual-track architecture that combines the power of BigQuery's Generative AI and Vector Search capabilities to create a comprehensive legal document processing solution. **This platform demonstrates how BigQuery AI can process unstructured and mixed-format data using tools that feel like an extension of SQL, not a separate system.**

+### Unstructured Data Processing Approach

+Our solution addresses the competition's core challenge by processing unstructured legal case law data through BigQuery AI functions:

+- **Court Case Documents**: Legal case files and court opinions from the Caselaw Access Project
+- **Unstructured Text Processing**: Raw legal text from court proceedings and decisions
+- **Real-time Processing**: On-the-fly analysis of incoming legal documents
+- **Semantic Understanding**: Extracting meaning and relationships from complex legal language

 ### Dual-Track Implementation